UmarI46/back-end-project/README.md

 To get this repo to function as intended you will need:
-1) 3 .env files with the names;
+1) 2 .env files with the names;
-.env.production
 .env.development
 .env.test
-they should include the line; "DATABASE_URL=postgresql://postgres.opzvhmcempqhwjrbiiqm:uberLongDavid3@aws-0-eu-central-1.pooler.supabase.com:6543/postgres", "PGDATABASE=nc_news" and "PGDATABASE=nc_news_test",
+they should include the line; "PGDATABASE=nc_news" and "PGDATABASE=nc_news_test", respectively.
-respectively.

 2) Install dependencies with npm install

 3) Do npm run "setup-dbs", "npm run seed".
 Then to get it running the tests I've made do "npm run test".

-You'll need to have a minimum of Postgres 8.7.3 and Node.js 14.x
+You'll need to have a minimum of Postgres 8.7.3 and Node.js 22.7.0